irthomasthomas/Observer/README.md

 # Observer AI 🚀!

-## It's not spying... if it's for you 👀
 Local Open-source micro-agents that observe, log and react, all while keeping your data private and secure.